 Track who you've contacted.
 Keep a spreadsheet with the school name, coach name, email address, date sent, and any response received.
 When you're emailing 20–50 coaches, you will lose track without a system.

 Follow up once after 2-3 weeks.
 If you haven't heard back, send a short follow-up referencing your original email and including any new information — new film, a recent tournament result, an updated test score.
-Keep it brief.
-Something like: "I wanted to follow up on my email from [date].
-I recently competed at [event] and have updated my highlight reel.
-I'd love the opportunity to learn more about your program."
+The key is to give the coach a reason to re-engage, not just bump the thread.

 Don't interpret silence as rejection.
 Coaches are managing hundreds of recruits across multiple graduation years while also coaching their current team.
 Not responding to an email from a high school sophomore is not a statement about your talent — it's a function of their bandwidth.
 Continue reaching out to other programs and follow up periodically with programs you're most interested in.